Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_End-User_UAI_Images.md

 1. Mount the SquashFS and create a tarball.

-    1. Create a directory to mount the SquashFS:
+    1. Create a directory and mount the SquashFS on the directory:

         ```
         ncn-w001# mkdir -v mount